13 Great Canadian Golf Courses Under $100

 The views are at their best on the back nine, peaking on the 13th hole.
 From the tee of this long par three, you can see clear across the Strait of Georgia.

 Dinosaur Trail is a tale of two courses—nine holes of parkland and nine among the jagged badlands of Drumheller.
-A green fee of $60 includes both, but let’s be honest—you’re really here to play among the fossil beds and towering hoodoos.
+A fee of $99 includes both (as well as a cart), but let’s be honest—you’re really here to play among the fossil beds and towering hoodoos.

 Conditions can be inconsistent, but visitors especially love the 12th hole, which plays 149 yards to a green tucked in an eroded gulley.